Support Us Button Widget

 Rake it away

 There are differing philosophies about whether you should rake up all of your leaves or not.
-Leaving them may harm your grass, but also serve as a home for important wildlife.
+Leaving them may harm your grass, but leaves also serve as a home for important wildlife.
 Regardless, you should help keep all that tree confetti out of the streets.

 If you have an excess of leaves or don’t want to wait for SPU pick-up, King County also has a list of yard waste drop-off spots in the area.

-Or if you’re feeling extra crafty, you can use those fallen leaves to make a solid mulch for your garden next year.
+If you’re feeling extra crafty, you can use those fallen leaves to make a solid mulch for your garden next year.